Lateral Movement, Red Teaming

 Introduction

 The articles series for Lateral Movement which includes techniques below are not the only way to further compromise the target Windows Server.
 There are other methods as well.
 One such way was discovered while I was trying to perform the Lateral Movement on the Windows Server from Kali Linux.
 The surprise was that I didn’t hear about this attack and even the Mimikatz supports it.
 So, I looked around to find that there is not much written about it.
-This attack is called Pass the Ticket attack and it can help the attacker to steal the Kerberos Credentials from the Linux system such as Kali Linux and then pass them on Windows Machine while authentication.
+This attack is known as the Pass-the-Ticket attack, and it allows an attacker to steal Kerberos credentials from a Linux system, such as Kali Linux.
+Subsequently, the attacker can use these stolen credentials to authenticate on a Windows machine.

 Configurations used in Practical